 However, if there’s no way to avoid it, planning repossession is preferable to having the lender plan it for you.
 Let’s go through a few ways and discuss how voluntary repossession affects your credit.

 First things first (Avoid)…

 You should do everything in your power to avoid repossession in the first place.
 When you find yourself behind on bills and perhaps unable to make ends meet, one of the most important things you can do is call your financial institutions.

 Repossession is more expensive and less profitable for your lender than it is for them to give you a bit of breathing room with your loan.

 Financial institutions want you to succeed and would far prefer you pay your loan then take your car back.
-Once you realize you’re in dire financial straits, give your lender a call.
+Once you realize you’re in dire financial straits and can no longer afford your car payment, give your lender a call.
 Be honest and forthright and ask them for assistance.

 Many lenders will offer deferred payments or new loan terms.
 Agreeing to new terms or putting off payments will also affect your credit but not nearly as bad as a repossession.

 The very best way you can avoid voluntary repossession is to budget appropriately.
 Ensure that you can afford the payments you’re taking on before you sign any paperwork.
 Write out your debt obligations and income and ensure there’s still a bit left over.

 It’s going to be alright.
 Your first step is still to call your lender.
 If they have nothing available that can help you with your payments or you are not eligible for assistance, then voluntary repossession is the best-case scenario.